Weed Control: A Program that Works

 The Spring Timing Problem

-If you're reading this in early spring, here's the urgent part.
+If you're reading this in spring, here's the urgent part.

 Colorado soil temperatures are rising fast.
 The window for pre-emergent application is short and it fills up quickly on our schedule every year.
-We can only treat so many properties before soil temperatures pass the threshold, and once that happens, pre-emergent doesn't work anymore until next season.
+We can only treat so many properties before soil temperatures pass the threshold, and once that happens, pre-emergent just isn't as effective.

 If you want pre-emergent applied this spring, the time to schedule is now, not in a few weeks.